By Mike Kocsis | 10 minutes read | Last updated: September 29, 2025 Categories: Testosterone

 How to increase free testosterone?

 Normally, it is first suggested to try natural means to boost your testosterone levels.
-Following are the natural ways to increase testosterone.
+The following are some of the best healthy lifestyle choices that can help increase the active form of testosterone.

-- Eating a balanced amount of three essential nutrients (carbs, protein, and fats) may also boost testosterone.
+- Eating a balanced diet consisting of the right amount of three essential nutrients (carbs, protein, and healthy fats) may also boost testosterone.

 - Try to reduce regular stress levels.

-- Take a sunbath to increase your vitamin D3 levels which can then increase testosterone.
+- Take a sunbath to increase your vitamin D3 levels which may help increase testosterone.

 - Maintain a healthy lifestyle and get at least eight hours of sleep every day.